KhartesViewer/khartes/README.md

 As already mentioned, the `.ppm` file that `vc_render` creates can be read into `vc_layers_from_ppm` to create a flattened surface volume.
-And as explained in the section on importing TIFF files, if you decide to import the layer (which a series of TIFF files) created by `vc_layers_from_ppm` back into khartes, be sure to set the `TIFFS are from vc_layers` in the TIFF loader dialog box.
+And as explained in the section on importing TIFF files, if you decide to import the layer (which a series of TIFF files) created by `vc_layers_from_ppm` back into khartes, be sure to set the `TIFFS are from vc_layers` checkbox in the TIFF loader dialog.

 ## Advanced Topic: Control Area: Settings